Digitisation of newspapers

 - The entire political spectrum represented

 We are, however, far from done with our older newspapers.
 Only half of these can be found in mediestream.dk.
-The rest is waiting to be digitised.
-In the coming years, we will digitise more newspapers to ensure that they are preserved, and to increase their use via online access.
+The rest are waiting to be digitised.
+In the coming years, we will digitise more newspapers to ensure that they are preserved and to increase their use via online access.

 Digitisation - current matters